 Our recommendation for coconut milk:

-Coconut Oil: Coconut is the best source of medium chain fatty acids (MCFAs), which is a special type of fatty acid with antibacterial and antimicrobial properties.
+Coconut is the best source of medium-chain fatty acids (MCFAs), which is a special type of fatty acid with antibacterial and antimicrobial properties.
 It’s also very high in lauric acid, which is also naturally occurring in breastmilk.
 Coconut oil can penetrate the hair in ways that other oils cannot with amazing results, provided it’s used correctly.
 When used on the right type of hair, it improves scalp health, fights infections and fungus, and supports hair growth.
 People with fine to medium shiny hair see the best results, while those with coarse and dry hair may not have the best results.

 Our recommendation for coconut oil: